DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 a media center was active in music development at the time.[^53] Other programs have focused on the use of computers as part of diversionary youth programs.
-In Chapter 9, we discuss how internet use at the Papunya computer room differed from what we observed in the outstations, possibly due to a history of creative enterprise in that community, as well as greater access to face-to-face services and the circumstances surrounding its establishment.
+In Chapter 9, we discuss how internet use at the Papunya Computer Room differed from what we observed in the outstations, possibly due to a history of creative enterprise in that community, as well as greater access to face-to-face services and the circumstances surrounding its establishment.
 Keeping these differences in mind, the